FrostyX/infra-docs/basset.rst

 If it declined the FPCA request, it will remove the user from the group.
 To override this decision, a member of the accounts group can go to FAS and manually add the user to the cla_fpca group and sponsor them into it.

+Trac
+====

+For Trac, if a post gets denied, the content item gets deleted, the Trac account gets blocked cross-instance and the FAS account gets blocked.

+To unblock the user, log in to hosted03, and remove /srv/web/trac/blocks/$username.
+For info on how to unblock the FAS user, see the notes under FAS.

+Wiki
+====

+For Wiki, if an edit gets denied, the page gets deleted, the wiki account blocked and the FAS account gets blocked.

+For the wiki parts of undoing this, follow the regulary mediawiki unblock procedures.
+Don't forget to unblock the account as in FAS.

 Setup